Schildgard/project-mirror-code/README.md

 ## A note on workflow

-This project is developed with **AI-assisted tooling (Claude Code)** under my own documented conventions (`CLAUDE.md`).
-Architecture, system design and all engineering decisions are mine; the AI is used as a controlled accelerator (boilerplate, refactoring, documentation).
-Prior solo projects — built long before these tools existed — demonstrate the underlying engineering is my own.
+This project is developed with **AI-assisted tooling (Claude Code)** under my own documented conventions.
+Architecture, system design and all engineering decisions are mine. the AI is used as a controlled accelerator ( reviewing, refactoring, documentation).

 ---